c0stya/fslib/README.md

 We could draw automaton using *fsdraw* command.
 To actually render it you need *dot* utility from the Graphviz package.
 Make sure you have Graphviz (http://www.graphviz.org) package properly installed.

-To render a transducer to png file use the following:
+To render a transducer to a png file use the following:

 ```bash
 fsdraw automaton.t | dot -Tpng > automaton.png